cc299792458/Classic-RL-Algorithms/experiments/shortcut_maze/dyna_q&dyna_q_plus.md

 - First, an appropriate $\kappa$ value.
 Based on the experiment, it shouldn't be too large or too small, and it seems that $\kappa = 0.1$ is a suitable value here.

-- Second, an appropriate epsilon-greedy strategy is needed; I set $\epsilon$ to 0.3 (and I have also tried $\epsilon$ = 0.1), which is a sufficiently large epsilon to ensure exploration.
+- Second, an appropriate epsilon-greedy strategy is needed.
+I set $\epsilon$ to 0.3 (and I have also tried $\epsilon$ = 0.1), which is a sufficiently large epsilon to ensure exploration.

 In addition to these conditions, sufficient time is still required to discover new optimal paths.